lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 </details>

 <br/>
-And the following cards were played **only** as a playset (every single time this card occurred in a decklist, it was **always** a four-of (potentially split between maindeck and sideboard)) --- there were 71 of them:
+And the following cards were played **only** as a playset (every single time this card occurred in a decklist, it was **always** a four-of (potentially split between maindeck and sideboard))---there were 71 of them:

 {% capture onlyPlaysetCardList %}
 - &#8288;<mtg-card>Force of Will</mtg-card>